hollowdrutt/sfouovo/readme.md

 This project is developed and maintained by Parkliv ADB.

-See [the issue tracker] for more details.

 ## Online Copies of this Book

-See the releases page for the project or use this link to [latest release](https://github.com/hollowdrutt/sfouovo/releases/latest/download/package.zip)
+See the [releases page](https://github.com/hollowdrutt/sfouovo/releases/latest) for the project.

 ## Steps for building the project locally